-- 1. I understand that all ABOG test materials are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
+- I understand that all ABOG test materials are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
 Furthermore, I understand that if I provide the information to any such entity I may be prosecuted under the US Copyright laws. - 2.
-I understand that if I divulge the content of the Qualifying Examination in whole or in part to any individual, organization or business, my test result, if any, will be negated and I will not be allowed to re-apply for the Qualifying Examination for a minimum of three (3) years. - 3.
-I understand that I may not record any portion of the Qualifying Examination by any means in whole or in part, and a violation will be treated as outlined in numbers 1 and 2 above.
+I understand that if I divulge the content of the Qualifying Examination in whole or in part to

-- 4. I understand that I may not memorize or attempt to memorize any portion of the Qualifying Examination for the purpose of transmitting such material to any individual, organization or business. - 5.
-I agree that de-identified results of my examination may be used for research purposes by ABOG.
+- any individual, organization or business, my test result, if any, will be negated and I will not be allowed to re-apply for the Qualifying Examination for a minimum of three (3) years. - 3.
+I understand that I may not record any portion of the Qualifying Examination by any means in whole or in part, and a violation will be treated as outlined in numbers 1 and 2 above. - 4.
+I understand that I may not memorize or attempt to memorize any portion of the Qualifying Examination for the purpose of transmitting such material to any individual, organization or business. - 5.
+I agree that de-identified results of my examination may be used for research purposes by ABOG. - 6.
+I agree that the results of my examination will be given to my program director.

-Additional information about test integrity and security can be found under the Policies tab on the ABOG website.
+Additional information about test integrity and security can be found under the "Policies" tab on the ABOG website.